Introducing Swing’it Dixieband

 Similarly, we needed more members in Norway and suddenly we had enough members for 2-3 bands.
 We’ve actually done several concerts at once in various cities (or countries) with different line-ups!

-How did you meet the current band members?
+How did you meet the current band members of Swing’it Dixieband?

 We actually met in different situations.
 Some are friends from my hometown, Tønsberg, where I grew up, while some of the members I met during the time I studied in London.
 A couple is just friends of friends that I’ve met at parties or similar over the years.